 - 1. Veterans: Applicants in which the sole member or the head of the household is a veteran of the armed forces. - 2.
 Elderly or Disabled Applicants in which the head of the household is 62 years of age and older or is disabled.
 Exception: Apache PBV WL requires 55 years of age and older and verifiable need for unit amenities. - 3.
-Homeless Individuals and families who are experiencing or at-risk of homelessness (the family has a primary night time residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations, such as welfare voucher hotels, congregate shelters or transitional housing designed for homeless persons, or a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings) OR participating in case management with an approved referral agency; OR Families who meet the McKinney-Vento Homeless
+Homeless Individuals and families who are experiencing or at-risk of homelessness (the family has a primary night time residence that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations, such as welfare voucher hotels, congregate shelters or transitional housing designed for homeless persons, or a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings) does not have a stable or permanent residence and is currently staying with friends or family, often referred to as 'couch surfing') OR participating in case management with an approved referral agency; OR Families who meet the McKinney-Vento Homeless Assistance Act definition AND receive McKinney-Vento services.